Global Child Health

 Educational tools & resources

-Healthy Child Uganda (HCU) is a community-based health education partnership between the Universities of Calgary and Dalhousie, the CPS, Mbarara University of Science and Technology (MUST) and poor, rural communities in southwest Uganda.
-HCU works with local citizens to identify and solve the problems that most impact their children's health.
+- Healthy Child Uganda (HCU): A community-based health education partnership between the Universities of Calgary and Dalhousie, the CPS, Mbarara University of Science and Technology (MUST) and poor, rural communities in southwest Uganda.
+HCU works with local citizens to identify and solve problems that most impact their children's health.
 Known locally as Omwaana N'amagara Marungi, HCU helps develop training programs and provide support services for children.

 Information for parents and caregivers